cad324/BrickBond/README.md

 # BrickBonds

+To learn about the development journey, read [design-journey](documents/design-journey.md)
 ## Overview

 BrickBonds is a dApp built on the Ethereum network.
 Conceptually, it allows a property owner to register their rental properties on the network, and create tokens (called BRICKS) representing a fraction of the property.